 I was introduced to computers in the seventh grade, which is pretty good considering I started the seventh grade in 1971.
 And I hereby publicly thank Ms Adrienne Drummond-Hay, who pushed La Entrada Junior High (now Middle) School in Menlo Park, Calif., into the Computer Age way ahead of its time.

-My college was cutting edge too: the faculty of the journalism school at Humboldt State University was rightfully proud of its Video Display Terminals — a computerized story editing and typesetting system for the school newspaper.
-“This is the sort of equipment you’ll find in industry,” they said.
+My college was cutting edge too: when I arrived, the faculty of the journalism school at Humboldt State University was rightfully proud of its Video Display Terminals — a computerized story editing and typesetting system for the school newspaper.
+“This is the sort of equipment you’ll find in industry,” they told me, and I was lucky to train on the state of the art.

-They were right; the days of hot-lead typesetting were over, and HSU was one of the earlier J-schools to lead the way into “cold type” and then, after I graduated, computerized layout.
+They were right; the days of hot-lead typesetting were over, and HSU was one of the earlier J-schools to lead the way into “cold type” and then, not long after I graduated, computerized layout.

 A lot has changed since 1971, and when I was in college.
 And I’m sure some schools have kept up.
 But I’ll bet most are still way behind the curve.
 Probably including the one your kids (or grandkids) go to.